 Apart from this, the lack of sleep may lead to overeating for a simple reason as well - the more we stay awake, the more eating opportunity it creates .

-A good start is to decrease the amount of sweet consumed while trying to satisfy a craving (a list of healthy options can be found here), and to continue to decrease its quantity until the cravings themselves reduce.
+A good start is to decrease the amount of sweet consumed while trying to satisfy a craving, and to continue to decrease its quantity until the cravings themselves reduce.

 4. Late Night Snacking